Cabenuva

 More Information

 Residual concentrations may remain in the body for more than a year after discontinuation.
 Therefore, it is essential to initiate an alternative, fully suppressive regimen no later than one month after the final injection doses of Cabenuva.
-If virologic failure is suspected, prescribe an alternative regimen as soon as possible.
-Analyses indicate that having two of the following baseline factors may be associated with an increased risk of virologic failure: archived rilpivirine resistance mutations, HIV-1 subtypes A6/A1, or BMI (body mass index) greater than 30 kg/m2.
+If virologic failure is suspected, switch to an alternative regimen as soon as possible.
+Analyses indicate that having two of the following baseline factors may be associated with an increased risk of virologic failure: archived rilpivirine resistance mutations, HIV-1 subtypes A6/A1 or BMI greater than 30 kg/m2.
 People with a history of exposure to an NNRTI may consider obtaining a GenoSure Archive resistance test to assess archived mutations that may decrease the susceptibility to rilpivirine.
-Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider; go to apregistry.com.
+Pregnant people should talk with their provider about opting for more frequent viral load testing or switching to a preferred or alternative 3-drug regimen recommended in pregnancy.
+Pregnant individuals can voluntarily enroll in the Antiretroviral Pregnancy Registry through their provider;

 Doctor Comments